mdSilo/mdSilo-app/README.md

 # mdSilo

-A mind silo for storing ideas, thought, knowledge with a powerful writing tool. built with React and [Tauri](https://github.com/tauri-apps).
+A local-first mind silo for storing ideas, thought, knowledge with a powerful writing tool. built with React and [Tauri](https://github.com/tauri-apps).

 [Demo](https://mdsilo.com/)